MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/1-introduction.md

 What's in the [sample project on GitHub](https://github.com/MicrosoftDocs/mslearn-module-shifting-nodejs-express-apis-to-serverless) that you'll learn about in this module?
 That's a great question!

-The client application is in Angular, however you could easily have written it with Vue.js, React.js, or any of your favorite frameworks.
+The client application is developed with Angular, however you could easily have written it with Vue.js, React.js, or any of your favorite frameworks.
 In this module, you learn to create the Azure Functions app which you'll run and debug along side the Angular application locally on your computer.
 When you're done, you'll have refactored your application and its API with all the benefits of serverless technology!

 Next, we'll get the sample application, install it's dependencies, and build it locally.